 First, administer subcutaneous injections of antibiotic cefazolin, analgesic carprofen, and buprenorphine to the anesthetized mice [1].

 Talent inserting needle in the anesthetized mice.
-TXT: Prior to any incision, administer marcaine injection below the incision site.
+TXT: Prior to any incision, administer marcaine injection below the incision site and prepare the animal by shaving the surgical site and applying eye lube.

 Next, mount the animal on the surgical robot stereotaxic frame, using supplied earbars [1], and maintain anesthesia with 0.5% to 2% isoflurane via inhalation through a nose cone [2].
+Maintain heat with a heating pad and routinely assess vitals and anaesthetic depth via toe pinch.

 Talent placing the mice on the stereotaxic frame using earbars.

-Talent placing a nose cone around the mice’s nose.
+Talent placing a nose cone around the mouse’s nose.

 Then scrub the surgical area with chlorhexidine gluconate and 70% isopropanol for sterilization [1] and place a sterile plastic wrap over the mouse and stereotaxic frame to maintain sterility during surgery [2].